 Social norms marketing is listed by the The New York Times Magazine as one of the most significant ideas.
 It is based on the theory that people’s behavior is influenced by their perceptions of how they think others are behaving “normally” or “typically.”
 Research has shown that people’s behavior follows what we think the majority of others are doing.
 Using social norms marketing to inform people that the majority of their peers do NOT smoke, drink alcohol, drink and drive helps to reduce the likelihood that they will.
 This is part of the reason our pro-social clubs use social norms marketing.

-Project BRAIN is a Social Norms campaign facilitated in numerous Broward County schools, grades 6-12, by DPI.
+Project BRAIN is a Social Norms campaign facilitated by our department in numerous Broward County schools, grades 6-12.
 The Project BRAIN health campaign empowers youth to prevent or reduce alcohol consumption.
 Through the research based social norms approach, a change in perception toward alcohol is created resulting in a change in behavior.
 Find out more on Project Brain.

 Human Relation Councils